5 Best Platforms for Connecting LLMs with Structured Data

 Before comparing platforms, it’s useful to define what success looks like.
 In production environments, an effective platform must:

-- Understand structure, not just embeddings
+- Understand structure and context, not just embeddings

 - Enforce governance, permissions, and data lineage